IrmA-ErroR/threat_hunting/Lab3/README.md

         sudo swapoff -a

-Increase the number of memory maps available to OpenSearch.
+Increase the number of memory maps available to Elasticsearch.

         sudo vi /etc/sysctl.conf